 4 Tools for Data Driven Nonprofit Decision Making

-In the never-ending quest to make more data-driven business decisions, you will undoubtedly come across a wide variety of tools that will claim to help you meet the challenge.
-If you try enough of these tools, you’ll also find that it’s not just about collecting the right information, it’s also about selecting tools that are easy enough to use that you will actually get value out of them.
-Over the years at StayClassy we’ve tried many different types of applications to help collect, categorize, and act on the right data.
-Some of them have been a lot more helpful than others.
+In the quest to make data driven business decisions, you will come across a variety of tools.
+If you try enough of these tools, you’ll find that collecting the right information isn’t the only challenge.
+The other part of the equation is selecting tools that you get value from.
+At Classy, we’ve tried different types of applications to collect, categorize, and act on the right data.
+Some of them have been more helpful than others.

 Another nice thing about Salesforce is that qualifying nonprofits can receive 10 free licenses.
 If you haven’t looked at Salesforce as a potential CRM solution yet, you can check them out by visiting the Salesforce Foundation’s website.

 2. Google Analytics

 Google Analytics has a lot of functionality– so much, in fact, that we’re not even going to try and cover most of it.
 The core aspects of Google Analytics, another free tool in the Google for Nonprofits suite, are pretty straightforward though.
 Basically Google Analytics allows you to analyze the traffic coming to your website, see where that traffic is coming from, and what pages visitors are interacting with.

 With the Classy-Google Analytics integration, you can take things a step further and track conversion information as well (donations made, fundraisers created).
 There are some useful visualization tools that can also help you get a better grasp of how donors are flowing through your site before they actually contribute financially.